lily-x/dual-mandate/README.md

 `baseline.py` executes code and makes graphs (Figure 5 of paper)

-`decomposed_zooming.py` is the LIZARD we propose, integrating Lipschitz-continuity and decomposition
+`decomposed_zooming.py` is the LIZARD algorithm we propose, integrating Lipschitz-continuity and decomposition

 `discrete_lipschitz.py` is a discrete version of zooming algorithm for Lipschitz bandits